EgoAleSum/azbak.js/README.md

 You need to authenticate against Azure Blob Storage using a storage account name and an access key. azbak supports passing these values in the same way as the official Azure CLI, using environmental variables **`AZURE_STORAGE_ACCOUNT`** and **`AZURE_STORAGE_ACCESS_KEY`**.

+Alternatively, you can authenticate using [Shared Access Signature (SAS) tokens](https://docs.microsoft.com/en-us/azure/storage/storage-dotnet-shared-access-signature-part-1), which are limited in time and scope, and are a safer alternative for scripts, cron jobs, etc. To use SAS tokens, pass authentication data with the environmental variables **`AZURE_STORAGE_ACCOUNT`** and **`AZURE_STORAGE_SAS_TOKEN`**.

 ### Arguments

 **`input`** is either: